Abby-Dennin/Animation-Production-Plan-Generator/README.md

 # HCI-Final-Project
- A form to give generative ai information to help you buiild an animation production plan
+ A form to give generative ai information to help you build an animation production plan

 # Demo
 https://www.youtube.com/watch?v=sXNImUJs3qY